Divy027/staking-Daap/README.md

 # Staking daap project

-This project demonstrates a basic  use case of staking token.
+This project demonstrates a basic  use case of staking smartcontract.
 It comes with solidity contract, a test for that contract, and a script that deploys that contract and also the frontend  part of the application

 Try running some of the following tasks: